 - Follow the principle of least privileged access where users are given least amount of access needed to perform their job duties.

-- Ensure you have access management controls in place, such as AD and SSO to reduce risk of credential compromise.
+- Ensure you have access management controls in place, such as AD and SSO, to reduce risk of credential compromise.
 This will add an additional layer of much-needed control.

 Failure to adapt policies and processes to each cloud environment

 While there are similarities between providers, the way in which they are executed differs.
-Failure to understand the nuances between PCPs could lead to security gaps if guardrails aren’t properly adapted and implemented.
+Failure to understand the nuances between PCPs can lead to security gaps if guardrails aren’t properly adapted and implemented.
 Keep in mind, these policies and processes must also be adapted according to your delivery model (e.g., PaaS, IaaS).

 Additionally, you’ll want to keep an eye out for and eliminate any overlapping or redundant processes early on.
 This can help to prevent misalignment on ownership (for example, one group assuming ownership belongs to another ground) as well as prevent oversight on identifying and responding to potential threats.